 Facing substance addiction can make every day an uphill battle.
 Add the complexity of finding the right rehab programs, and it’s easy to understand why this disease is ubiquitous.
 More frustratingly, alcohol, and drug addiction is treatable.
-Two widely recognized recovery programs – partial hospitalization (PHP) and intensive outpatient (IOP) – continue to provide families with evidence-based care that addresses long-term healing.
+Two widely recognized recovery programs – partial hospitalization (Day Program) and intensive outpatient (5-Day IOP) – continue to provide families with evidence-based care that addresses long-term healing.
 Both are flexible and effective, which for many people, addresses concerns of accessing treatment.
-Let’s review PHP vs IOP options.
+Let’s review Day Program vs 5-Day IOP options.

 To learn more about continuing care and flexible addiction treatment programs offered through AspenRidge Recovery, contact our 24/7 helpline directly at 855-281-5588.